RULES - Idaho QSO Party

 There is a category for In-State and one for Out of State.

-Heads UP IDAHO STATIONS - Bonus Points for activation of dormant counties
+Heads UP IDAHO STATIONS - Bonus Points for activating dormant counties

 .

-Any Expedition or Rover or a home station residing in a county, that activates that county, that's been dormant during previous year(s) (See List HERE )
+Any Expedition or Rover or a home station residing in a county, that activates that county, which has been dormant during previous year(s) (See List HERE )

 those station will get 500 bonus points (or 1000) (or 1500) (see list)